-- Transfers to foreign trusts described in sections 402(b), 404(a)(4), or 404A. - Most fair market value (FMV) transfers by a U.S. person to a foreign trust.
+• Transfers to foreign trusts described in sections 402(b), 404(a)(4), or 404A.

+• Most fair market value (FMV) transfers by a U.S. person to a foreign trust.
 However, some FMV transfers must nevertheless be reported on Form 3520 (e.g., transfers in exchange for obligations that are treated as qualified obligations, transfers of appreciated property to a foreign trust for which the U.S. transferor does not immediately recognize all of the gain on the property transferred, transfers involving a U.S. transferor that is related to the foreign trust).
+See Section III of Notice 97-34, 1997-25 I.R.B.
+22.

+• Transfers to foreign trusts that have a current determination letter from the IRS recognizing their status as exempt from income taxation under section 501(c)(3).

+• Transfers to, ownership of, and distributions from a Canadian registered retirement savings plan (RRSP) or a Canadian registered retirement income fund (RRIF), where the U.S. citizen or resident alien holding an interest in such RRSP or RRIF is eligible to file Form 8891, U.S. Information Return for Beneficiaries of Certain Canadian Registered Retirement Plans, with respect to the RRSP or RRIF.

-See Section III of Notice 97-34 for details. - Transfers to foreign trusts that have a current determination letter from the IRS recognizing their status as exempt from income taxation under section 501(c)(3). - Transfers to Canadian Registered Retirement Savings Plans, if the trust would qualify for treaty benefits under the United States tax treaty with Canada.
-However, if for any tax year you rely on the tax treaty with Canada to avoid information reporting, you are required to disclose this position on Form 8833, Treaty-Based Return Position Disclosure Under Section 6114 or 7701(b). - Distributions from foreign trusts that are taxable as compensation for services rendered (within the meaning of section 672(f)(2)(B) and its regulations), so long as the recipient reports the distribution as compensation income on its applicable Federal income tax return. - Distributions from foreign trusts to domestic trusts that have a current determination letter from the IRS recognizing their status as exempt from income taxation under section 501(c)(3). - Domestic trusts that become foreign trusts to the extent the trust is treated as owned by a foreign person, after application of section 672(f).
+• Distributions from foreign trusts that are taxable as compensation for services rendered (within the meaning of section 672(f)(2)(B) and its regulations), so long as the recipient reports the distribution as compensation income on its applicable federal income tax return.

+• Distributions from foreign trusts to domestic trusts that have a current determination letter from the IRS recognizing their status as exempt from income taxation under section 501(c)(3).

+• Domestic trusts that become foreign trusts to the extent the trust is treated as owned by a foreign person, after application of section 672(f).